spitlo/sikwent/README.md

 You start with a single track with a single tick (checkbox).
 To add a track, you must first activate a tick in the current one.
 As soon as you do, a new track becomes available.
 Deactivating every tick in a higher track won’t delete the channels below.

 You can mute individual tracks by using keys `a` to `z` on your keyboard.
-On mobile, tapping the track name should do the same.
+Or by clicking/tapping the track name.

 /'siːkwənt/ is some sort of sibling to [Space](https://spitlo.com/space/) and also uses [Tone.js](https://tonejs.github.io/), but for this I used [Solid](https://docs.solidjs.com/) instead of vanilla JavaScript